 -

 Items over 85cm: In theory there's a maximum size limit of 85cm in any one dimension.
-Which is odd, as there's no such limit on any other British or French train, and there's no real logic to it as far as I can see, as long as items fit through the X-ray scanners at check-in.
-If you call Eurostar, staff may repeat the official 85cm limit and say you should use Eurostar's baggage service, but this is useless for anyone continuing beyond Paris, Brussels or London as items are only be available for collection with 24 hours of your Eurostar's arrival.
-But in reality nobody measures your bags at check-in, and in practice people take guitars, 1 metre long tubes with rolled-up plans or posters inside, and other items that are a little over 85cm onto Eurostar, as they do on any train.
-I can't 101% guarantee you'll never meet a jobsworth at check-in of course, but in 15 years of running this site I yet to hear of anyone having any problem.
+Which is odd, as there's no such limit on any other British or French train, and there's no logic to it as far as I can see, as long as items fit through the X-ray scanners at check-in.
+If you call Eurostar, staff may repeat the official 85cm limit and say you should use Eurostar's baggage service, but this is useless for anyone continuing beyond Paris, Brussels or London as items are only available for collection with 24 hours of your Eurostar's arrival.
+But in reality nobody measures your bags, and in practice people take guitars, 1 metre long tubes with rolled-up plans or posters inside, and other items that are a little over 85cm onto Eurostar, as they do on any train.
+I can't guarantee you won't meet a jobsworth of course, but I've yet to hear of anyone having a problem.
 In practice Eurostar is generally relaxed as long as you don't take the P.

 -